 There is a powerful business logic driving the development of zero-emissions electric planes.
 In addition to being emissions-free, they require less maintenance and are cheaper to operate.
 As reporting by the Guardian, the CEO of MagniX Roei Ganzarski, said electric planes are 40-70 percent cheaper per hour of flight operations.

 The pursuit of electric aviation is advancing as companies race to find alternatives to reduce the footprint of traditional air travel.
 Harbour Air and Norwegian aviation company OSM Aviation Academy are both committed to fully electrifying their fleets of planes.

 In June, Pipestrel’s battery-powered Velis Electro aircraft has become the world’s first electric airplane to be awarded type certification by the European Union Aviation Safety Agency (EASA).
 Certification is an important first step in the march towards commercial aviation.
 However, the two-seat plane is limited to 50 minutes of flying time with a top speed of 100 mph (181 km/h).

-Although there is growing interest in hybrid electric/fossil fuel powered aircraft there have been some major setbacks in 2020 that have undermined the prospects for this approach.
-Despite the successful test flight of Ampaire, a high profile hybrid electric plane joint venture between Rolls-Royce and Airbus was cancelled this year.
+Although there is growing interest in hybrid electric/fossil fuel-powered aircraft there have been some major setbacks in 2020 that have undermined the prospects for this approach.
+Despite the successful test flight of Ampaire, a high-profile hybrid-electric plane joint venture between Rolls-Royce and Airbus was canceled this year.
 Other power sources currently being tested include hydrogen fuel cells and biofuels.

 Despite technological hurdles that remain to be overcome, electric airlines are the future.
-MagniX believes that all flights of less than 1,000 miles (1610 kms) will be completely electric in 15 years.
+MagniX believes that all flights of less than 1,000 miles (1610 km) will be completely electric in 15 years.